Intolerance is intensifying in southern Kyrgyzstan, observers say

 By Meri Bekesheva

-BISHKEK – Kyrgyzstan is up in arms over what it considers the Chinese theft of a Kyrgyz cultural heritage.
+BISHKEK – Kyrgyzstan is up in arms over what it considers the Chinese theft of a piece of Kyrgyz cultural heritage.

 At the October 2009 session of the UNESCO Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage, the UN agency added the Epic of Manas to the Representative List of Intangible Cultural Heritage on behalf of the People’s Republic of China.